AHEAD-Labs/AzureInnovationDay/Lab1-Networking/README.md

   8. Action: Allow
   9. Priority: 100
   10. Name: Port\_1433
-  11. Click OK
+  11. Click "Add"
-4. Click the Subnets Link
+4. Once finished, click "Subnets" under Settings
 5. Click +Associate
-6. Select your VNet and the Data subnet
+6. Select your VNet and the "data" subnet
 7. Click OK

 ## Create a second VNet and Subnet using a Template